etaler/Etaler/docs/Backends.md

 ## Using multiple backends

-Using multiple backends are supported.
+Using multiple backends should be easy.
 Just initalize multiple backends and tensors on them!
 You can even have different threads controlling different backends for maxium performance.
 The backends are not thread-safe tho.
 You'll have to handle that yourself.